bruno-lang/bruno-lang.github.io/learn/index.md

 The above is a list of valid atoms.
 Any two atoms are equal if their sequence of characters are.
 Atoms do not have a value besides being equal to another atom or not.
-They are therefore mostly used as keys.
-As such they are important for the declarations of ASTs.
+They are therefore mostly used as keys or _tags_.
+ As such they are important for the declarations of the language's AST.

 ### Initial Values _(Default Values)_
 There is no _null_ pointer/reference/value.
-All values are initialised with zero or the lowest possible value should they not be specified otherwise.
+All simple values are initialised with zero or the lowest possible value should they not be specified otherwise.
 This is somewhat a non-issue as all data starts from literals.
 One either gets a value as an argument or starts from a literal.

 When a value is _unknown_ depending on runtime conditions this is made explicit by using the optional type _variant_ `?` build into the language: